You have a duty to ensure the welfare of your employees at work. Providing a safe and healthy environment will also help to motivate your workforce.

 All floors need to be free from hazards that could cause slip, trips or falls.

 All transparent doors, gates, walls and windows should be clearly identified to avoid accidents and constructed with materials that prevent breakage.

 All traffic routes need to be of sound construction and in good condition.
 They should have enough space to allow people and vehicles to move safely.

-As an employer you also need to assess the risk of objects falling from height.
+As an employer, you also need to assess the risk of objects falling from a height.
 You need to ensure that hazardous substances are contained in tanks, pits or other structures.
-These need to be fenced or covered to prevent individuals falling into them.
+These need to be fenced or covered to prevent individuals from falling into them.

 Where special clothing is required to carry out the work, for example uniforms or personal protective suits, you need to provide adequate space for your employees to change clothes.